Enterovirus 71: Taiwan

 Enteroviruses were isolated from a total of 1,892 patients in this laboratory during this period.
 Of the virus isolates, enterovirus 71 (EV71) was diagnosed in 44.4% of the patients (132 of 297) in 1998, 2% (13 of 646) in 1999, and 20.5% (195 of 949) in 2000.
 Genetic analyses of the 5′-untranslated and VP1 regions of EV71 isolates by reverse transcription-PCR and sequencing were performed to understand the diversity of EV71 in these outbreaks of HFMD.
 Most EV71 isolates from the 1998 epidemic belonged to genotype C, while only one-tenth of the isolates were genotype B. All EV71 isolates tested from 1999 to 2000 belonged to genotype B. This study indicated that two genogroups of EV71 capable of inducing severe clinical illness have been circulating in Taiwan.
-Furthermore, the predominant EV71 genotypes responsible for each of the two major HFMD outbreaks within the 3-year period in Taiwan were different.
+Furthermore, the predominant EV71 genotypes responsible for the two major HFMD outbreaks within the 3 years in Taiwan were different.

-Significant outbreaks of the Enterovirus 71 (EV71) occurred in 1998, 2000 and 2001 with 78 deaths in 1998, 25 in 2000 and 26 in 2001.
+Significant outbreaks of Enterovirus 71 (EV71) occurred in 1998, 2000, and 2001 with 78 deaths in 1998, 25 in 2000, and 26 in 2001.
 There are two patterns observed in outbreaks of the virus where they may be small with occasional cases resulting in death or they are severe with a high fatality rate.
 The 1998 outbreak came in two waves to Taiwan.
 The first wave reached its peak of fatalities in the week of June 7 with cases in all four regions of Taiwan.
-There were approximately 405 severe cases and 91% of fatal cases were children of under the age of five.
+There were approximately 405 severe cases and 91% of fatal cases were children under the age of five.
 After further investigation into the fatalities among children 16% were six months or younger, 43% were from seven to twelve months meaning it was more fatal for children under the age of one.
 65 out of 78 patients died from pulmonary edema or haemorrhage making it the most lethal effect which results from the virus.
 The second wave occurred in the week of October 4 and had fewer cases that were more confined to Southern Taiwan.
-Total number of cases of Hand Foot and Mouth Disease (HFMD) and herpangina in Taiwan was 129,106.
+The total number of cases of Hand Foot and Mouth Disease (HFMD) and herpangina in Taiwan was 129,106.